 It is also best to use the freshest eggs possible for this recipe, since the eggs may be stored for a long period of time in the pickling juice.
-I use eggs from my backyard chickens, so that’s about as fresh as you can get!
+I use eggs from my backyard chickens, so that’s about as fresh as you can get.
 If you don’t have your own chickens, try to seek out a local farm to get free-range chicken eggs.
 These eggs are not only better for you, but the taste is superior, plus the chickens are humanely raised.
 It’s most definitely worth the extra few dollars and time to go pick them up.
-Chickens don’t lay eggs while they are going through their feather molting stage, so I have to buy eggs from my favorite Normanton Farms when that happens at my house.
-I love buying my veggies, meats, and eggs from them because you can see how the farm actually works and meet all the animals they raise.
-I know for a fact that everything on this farm is humanely raised and that makes me feel better about purchasing products from them.

 Here’s a little 411 on hard boiled fresh eggs…they are a pain-in-the-ass to peel.
 Older eggs are easier to peel so, unfortunately, my hard boiled eggs are always banged up on the outside.
 Except when they are pickled and pretty in pink 🙂

-So go get some fresh farm goodies to make this Paleo Pickled Eggs with Fresh Beets recipe.
-By next weekend, you could be sitting outside in the hot summer sun, drinking a cold one, and eating some healthy pickled eggs and beets!
+So go get some fresh farm goodies to make this healthy vegetarian recipe of Paleo Pickled Eggs with Fresh Beets.
+By next weekend, you could be sitting outside in the hot summer sun, drinking a cold one, and eating some pickled eggs and beets!

 - 3 cups water